shin3tky/detect_meteors/PLUGIN_AUTHOR_GUIDE.md

 - `loader_info`: Loader identity details (from `BaseInputLoader.get_info()`).
 - `schema_version`: Contract version for future migrations (current: `1`).

+**Schema versioning**: The `schema_version` field enables future migration of loader plugins without breaking changes.
+When the schema evolves (e.g., new required fields), the version increments, allowing loaders to handle different versions gracefully.
+Current version is `1`.

+**Serialization**: Use `context.to_dict()` to get a JSON-serializable representation (excludes `image_data` to avoid large binary data in logs).

 **Optional features**:
 - Implement `BaseMetadataExtractor` for EXIF-like metadata extraction
 - Define `name`, `version` attributes for plugin info